What Is a Termite Swarm? How to Spot the Warning Signs Before Termites Destroy Your Home

 What Is a Termite Swarm?

 Swarming is triggered by warm temperatures and high humidity, which is why you’re most likely to see it during spring and early summer, often after a rain.
 These swarmers don’t bite or sting, and they don’t live long, but their appearance is far from harmless.
-Where there are swarmers, there’s a colony.
+Where there are swarmers, there’s a colony, and that means it’s time to consider professional pest control in Edmond.
 And where there’s a colony, there’s the potential for serious damage.

 What Do Termite Swarmers Look Like?